Amputation and Prosthetics

 Amputation is the removal of an injured or diseased body part.
-An amputation may be the result of a traumatic injury, or it may be a planned operation to prevent the spread of the disease in an infected finger or hand.
+It may be the result of a traumatic injury, or it may be a planned operation to prevent the spread of the disease in an infected finger or hand.
 Some traumatically amputated fingers may be replanted or reattached.
 In many cases, reattachment of the amputated finger is not possible or advisable because the patient will be more comfortable and have better function if the part is not reattached.

 For the first couple of weeks, you should expect some pain.
 Pain will be controlled with pain medications.
 While you are healing, your doctor will tell you how to bandage and care for the surgical site and when to return to the office for follow-up care.
 You may be given exercises to build your strength and flexibility.
 You may be asked to touch and move your skin to desensitize it and keep it mobile.